Complexity and Approximability of Edge-Vertex Domination in UDG: Conclusion

 \section{Conclusion}

-In this paper, we have proved that the edge-vertex dominating set problem in unit disk graphs is {\tt NP-complete}.
-We also showed that the {\it EVDS} problem admits a polynomial time approximation scheme (PTAS).
+In this paper, we have studied the complexity and approximability of the {\it edge-vertex dominating set} problem on unit disk graphs ({\it EVDS-UDG}).
+We first proved that the decision version of the {\it EVDS-UDG} is {\tt NP-complete}.
+We then showed that the {\it EVDS-UDG} admits a PTAS.
 We also gave a simple 5-factor approximation algorithm in linear time.
+Although this 5-factor approximation algorithm is significantly faster when compared to PTAS, it requires a geometric representation of the input graph, whereas the proposed PTAS does not, hence is robust.